Table Manners Tips

 When sneezing or coughing at the table is unavoidable, cover your nose or mouth with a napkin and proceed as quietly as possible.
 Except in an emergency, don't use a napkin to blow your nose.
 Leave the table and use a handkerchief instead.

 - Call a day or two ahead; or a week or two ahead if the restaurant and day are popular.

 - Reconfirm the reservation by calling on the day of your visit.

 - Call the restaurant during meal hours to speak to the official reservationist.

 Table Manners Tip #24 - Hot Beverages

 To test the temperature of a hot beverage, take a single sip from the side of the spoon.
-When the sip proves too hot, give the beverage time to cool before lifting the cup to the mouth.
-When an extremely hot beverage is sipped, take a quick sip of water to decrease the effect of the burn
+When the sip proves too hot, give the beverage time to cool before lifting the cup to your mouth.
+When an extremely hot beverage is sipped, take a quick sip of water to decrease the effect of the burn.

 Table Manners Tip #25 - Finger Food

-When finger food is taken from a tray, place it on the plate (to do otherwise defeats the purpose of the plate).
-Don't lick your fingers; use a napkin (that's what it's for).
+When finger food is taken from a tray, place it on a plate (to do otherwise defeats the purpose of the plate).
+Don't lick your fingers; use a napkin.

 When in doubt about whether to use fingers or a utensil to eat a particular food, watch those about you and proceed accordingly.
 If you're still in doubt, follow common sense and use a utensil, usually a fork, which is the most versatile implement.